Representations of the elliptic affine Hecke algebras: Lurie's approach to -equivariant cohomology

 If $A$ is periodic, then for any topological space $X$, multiplication by $p\in \pi_2A$ induces isomorphisms $A^i(X)\cong A^{i+2}(X)$ for all $i$.

 Let $A$ be an $E_\infty$-ring spectrum.
 Then $\pi_0A$ is a commutative ring and $\pi_n(A)$ is a $\pi_0A$-module.
-The Zariski spectrum $\Spec A$ of $A$ is a pair $(\Spec(\pi_0A), \calO_{\Spec A})$, where $\Spec(\pi_0 A)$ is the classical scheme, and $\calO_{\Spec A}$ is certain structure sheaf of $E_\infty$-ring spectra.
-A derived scheme $X$ is a topological space endowed with a sheaf of $E_\infty$-ring spectra $\calO_{X}$, which is locally isomorphic to the Zariski spectrum $\Spec A$ of some $E_\infty$-ring spectrum $A$ (see \cite[\S~2.2]{Lur}).
-The underlying classical scheme of $X$ is denoted by $X_0$.
-A morphism of derived schemes $f:X\to Y$ is a morphism of schemes $X_0\to Y_0$ together with a morphism of sheaves of $E^\infty$-ring spectra $\calO_Y\to f_*\calO_X$.
+The Zariski spectrum $\Spec A$ of $A$ is a pair $(\Spec(\pi_0A), \calO_{\Spec A})$, where $\Spec(\pi_0 A)$ is the classical scheme, and $\calO_{\Spec A}$ is a certain structure sheaf of $E_\infty$-ring spectra.
+As commented in \cite[\S~2.2]{Lur}, there is an $\infty$-category of $E_\infty$-ring spectra, hence there is a well-defined notion of sheaves of $E_\infty$-ring spectra.
+A derived scheme $X^{der}$ is a topological space endowed with a sheaf of $E_\infty$-ring spectra $\calO_{X^{der}}$, which is locally isomorphic to the Zariski spectrum $\Spec A$ of some $E_\infty$-ring spectrum $A$ (see \cite[\S~2.2]{Lur}).
+The underlying classical scheme of $X^{der}$ is denoted by $X$.
+A morphism of derived schemes $f:X^{der}\to Y^{der}$ is a morphism of schemes $X\to Y$ together with a morphism of sheaves of $E_\infty$-ring spectra $\calO_{Y^{der}}\to f_*\calO_{X^{der}}$.
 Most of the notions from scheme theory are defined in the derived setting as well, such as fiber product, flatness of morphisms, quasi-coherent sheaves and coherent sheaves.
+For example, a flat morphism locally is given by a map $A\to B$ of $E_\infty$-ring spectra such that $\pi_0B$ is a flat $\pi_0A$-module in the sense of commutative algebra, and that for each $n$ the induced map $\pi_n A\otimes_{\pi_0A}\pi_0M\to\pi_nM$ is an isomorphism.
+There is also a notion of derived Deligne-Mumford stack \cite[\S~1.4.4]{SAG}, of which an example is the classifying stack of oriented derived elliptic curves, to be briefly reviewed in \S~\ref{sec:G_equ_ell}.